 To better understand the phases you will progress through (i.e. researching, applying, pre-departure, while abroad, upon return), refer to our Getting Started tab.

 Meet with an Education Abroad Advisor (if required or desired)

-Only after you have completed Study Abroad 101 and have conducted thoroughly research on the OEA's website are you eligible to meet with an Education Abroad Advisor.
+Only after you have completed Study Abroad 101 and have researched programs on the OEA's website are you eligible to meet with an Education Abroad Advisor.
 You can learn more about how to schedule an appointment here.

 Choose Your Program

-Once you have identified the program that's the best academic, financial, and personal fit for you, you should then follow the steps on our How to Apply tab under the program type you are apply for.
+Once you have identified the program that's the best academic, financial, and personal fit for you, you should then follow the steps outlined on our How to Apply tab under the program type you are applying for.